CRodr888/ent-ds-del-4-55-intro-to-functions-ds-deloitte-03192019/README.md

 name_of_function()
 ```

 Did it work?
 Kinda.
 The lines of our function were run.
 But our function did not return anything.
 Functions are designed so that everything inside of them stay inside.
 So for example, even though we declared the `words` variable, `words` is not available from outside of the function.
+Note the error you get when you run the next cell . . .

 ```python